Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 AP and AR cleanup Deduplicates and categorizes invoices and payments Treated as a draft for review

-The confidentiality and client-data guardrails
+How do the confidentiality and client-data guardrails work?

-The mistake we flag most often is scope.
+The mistake I flag most often is scope.
 When a firm connects the agent to the entire client drive, a single task can read every client’s books.
 Scope it to the active engagement and most of the risk disappears.

 The policy is the other half.
 A short rule set, the kind we cover in our guide on what belongs in an AI acceptable use policy, names the approved tool, the data that may go in, and who may run it.
-Fusion Computing pairs that with a cybersecurity review so the practice has a defensible position.
+I pair the policy with a technical review so the scope survives contact with a real busy season.

 The oversight gap for CPA file documentation and CRA audits

 According to Anthropic’s guidance on using Cowork on Team and Enterprise plans, the local history “is not subject to Anthropic’s standard data retention policies and cannot be centrally managed or exported by admins.”
-That doesn’t rule Cowork out.
-It means the firm designs its own record of AI-assisted work.

 Fusion Computing wires the OpenTelemetry stream into the same monitoring we run for managed detection and response, so a practice sees tool calls and file access even though the transcript stays on the device.
 If a working paper could support a filing or a CRA query, the firm keeps that record on purpose.